 We are committed to protecting and respecting human rights and have a zero tolerance approach to slavery and human trafficking in all its forms.
 We will act ethically and with integrity in all our relationships, and use all reasonable endeavours to enforce effective systems and controls to ensure slavery and human trafficking is not taking place in our supply chains.

 In 2016, a stakeholder workshop was held to identify risks and opportunities, and areas where steps are already being taken.
+A Modern Slavery Working Group was then formed which meets three times a year.

 The University's Modern Slavery Statement details what steps we already take to combat modern slavery, our relevant policies and procedures, and an action plan to ensure sustained focus on this issue.